obsidian-community/obsidian-hub/01 - Community/Events/Gems of the Year 2021.md

 ##### Themes

 Nominate your favorite theme.
-The theme needs to be on the community store to qualify.
+The theme needs to be in the community store to qualify.
 Plugins that have won in the past years cannot enter again either (namely, Minimal and Blue Topaz).

 Please provide the following information: